brettchalupa/projectbook/src/websites/_introduction.md

 ### Hosting

 You'll need a host to serve your website code to the world.
 Start with [Neocities](https://neocities.org).
 It's a free website host where you can build simple websites and share them with others.
-It's fun, has a sinmple interface, and won't bog you down with a bunch of extra stuff, which is great when you're just getting started.
+It's fun, has a simple interface, and won't bog you down with a bunch of extra stuff, which is great when you're just getting started.

 Other options that are free but a bit more advanced to use: